vladp72/iffl/docs/README.md

 Function returns a pair of boolean and a reference or view.
 If passed parameter is a non-const buffer then result is a reference.
 If input buffer is const then result is a view (const reference).
 Boolean indicates if buffer contains a valid list.
 Even if list is broken, and function returns false, view will point to the subset of the buffer that contains a valid list.
 For instance if a pointer to the next element refers outside of the buffer range, then validate would abort, and return false, but returned reference/view will describe element from the beginning to the last valid element.

 You can choose to be strict and reject invalid buffer.
+A complete sample is in [test/iffl_test_cases.cpp](https://github.com/vladp72/iffl/blob/master/test/iffl_test_cases.cpp).

 ```
 auto [is_valid, view] = iffl::flat_forward_list_validate<FILE_FULL_EA_INFORMATION>(std::begin(buffer), std::end(buffer));